I first encountered Salade Niçoise in a most embarrassing way — by reading about it in a cheap romance novel.

 - In a small bowl or jar, mix the lemon juice, olive oil, thyme, two pinches of salt, coarse ground pepper and shake or whisk together until emulsified.
 Set aside until needed.

 - Steam or boil the potatoes just until tender.
-Cut into bite-sized pieces while still warm and toss gently with the white wine and stock.
-After a few minutes, toss again.Toss half the vinaigrette with the potatoes, chopped parsley and shallots.
+While still warm, toss gently with stock and a bit of salt.
+After a few minutes, toss again with half the vinaigrette, chopped parsley, capers and shallots or onion.

 - Arrange the cooked green beans, tomatoes, lettuce, hard-boiled eggs and olives in a bowl.
 Toss with the vinaigrette.
-Arrange the elements onto four plates, top each with the anchovies and tuna.
+Arrange the elements onto two plates, top each with the anchovies and tuna.

 French Tip: To keep the green beans crisp and retain bright color, boil briefly just until tender, then plunge into an ice bath.